-Vet James Breen explains the three steps of the QuarterPRO approach and how it can help farmers and vets to control mastitis cases on farm:
+In the following videos vet James Breen explains the three steps of the QuarterPRO approach and how it can help to control mastitis cases on your farm:

-- Step 3 - Optimise mastitis control by discussing the pattern on a regular basis, ideally with your vet and advisor each quarter.
+Optimise mastitis control by discussing the pattern on a quarterly basis with your vet or adviser.

 What can QuarterPRO achieve?

-Useful tools & resources to help you review your mastitis pattern
+Useful tools and resources for reviewing your mastitis pattern

-- Identifying the predominant mastitis infection pattern present on your farm
+- Identify the main mastitis infection pattern present in your herd

 Controlling mastitis through selective dry cow therapy

 Vet James Breen looks at how to select cows suitable for selective dry cow therapy using records of history of mastitis and somatic cell count.